zerotier/lf/README.md

 ]
 ```

-That fill will mount a public LFFS data store. **Be aware** that much like ZeroTier public networks we have no control over what is stored there!
-Of course since the passphrase is shared everyone has the same owner and users are free to delete anything nasty that gets stored.

-The complete schema for mount points is:
+The complete schema for mount points in `mounts.json` is:

 * **Path**: Path to mount FUSE filesystem on host (must have read/write access).
 * **RootSelectorName**: LF selector name (without ordinal) of filesystem root.